 Assemblies form the fundamental units of deployment, version control, reuse, activation scoping, and security permissions for .NET-based applications.
 An assembly is a collection of types and resources that are built to work together and form a logical unit of functionality.
 Assemblies take the form of executable (.exe) or dynamic link library (.dll) files, and are the building blocks of .NET applications.
 They provide the common language runtime with the information it needs to be aware of type implementations.
-You can think of an assembly as a collection of types and resources that form a logical unit of functionality and are built to work together.

 In .NET Core and .NET Framework, you can build an assembly from one or more source code files.
 In .NET Framework, assemblies can contain one or more modules.
 This allows larger projects to be planned so that several developers can work on separate source code files or modules, which are combined to create a single assembly.
 For more information about modules, see How to: Build a multifile assembly.